ritvikmath/jekyll-now/_posts/2016-7-23-SwipeBlackMarket.md

 Data for this analysis was scraped from a Facebook group designed to connect buyers and sellers of swipes.
 The data, consisting of ~17000 posts ranging from 2013-2016, includes fields such as when a post was written and the content of the post.

-We see a snapsot of the data below:
+We see a snapshot of the data below:

 <figure>
 <center>